 1. The originally walking area to the left of front door was a small cabinet with a small ice box, a two burner stove and small sink.
 There was no fan over the cooking area to remove smoke or cooking smells.
 I Threw out the entire group and made a new cabinet behind the driver’s seat, replaced original area with larger Medium size 3 way refrigerator supported by two drawer cabinet.
 The new cooking area has a much larger cabinet, which hold a 40 gallon storage tank for sink and shower drainage.
+Therefore now allowing RV to be self contained and not hooked up always to some RV Camp drain facility.
 The cabinet has a three way burner, larger sink, and a very nice over head vented outside fan to now remove all interior cooking smells and smoke.
 A nice large mirror was put on the new refrigerator wall.
 The larger refrigerator is now vented by an outside opening door and a roof mounted covered outlet.
 To remove the excess heat with this new venting a small thermostat controlled heat fan was installed behind Refrigerator, therefore allowing heat to rise up through new venting.

-2. Removed the two extra passenger seats behind the front and passenger seat for new cabinet with three burner stove and larger sink.
+2. Removed the two extra passenger seats behind the front and passenger seat as I said for this new cabinet with three burner stove and larger sink.
 New propane piping and water hoses were installed for no propane leaks and for good water drainage.
-Put in a 40 gal storage water tank below inside this cabinet for sink and shower drain.
 Ran two outside drain, one for shower and sink grey water and a separate drain for black water.
 Put in electric push button switch in shower stall to drain water into this 40 gal holding tank under the sink.
-RV already has a 60 gal water storage tank under one side of the back sitting area.
+RV already has a fresh water 60 gal water storage tank under one side of the back sitting area.

 3. Put in over head fan with hood to vent to the outside, for cooking.